ChristineBlume/SleepCycles/cran-comments.md

 * win-builder (devel)

 ## R CMD check results
 There were no ERRORs or WARNINGs or NOTES.

 ## Checks using R-hub
 There were no ERRORs or WARNINGs or NOTES.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies.

+## Comments resulting from previous submission to CRAN (v 1.1.3)

+There was an issue with vignette building, which sometimes resulted in a WARNING.

 ## Comments resulting from previous submission to CRAN (v 1.1.2)